Find a Radon Mitigation Professional

 Individuals conducting radon mitigation in Minnesota are required to be licensed by MDH.

-If you have a complaint about any radon-related activity, please contact the MDH Indoor Air Unit at email@example.com or by phone at 651-201-4601 to discuss your issue.
+If you have a question about any radon-related activity, please contact MDH Indoor Air Unit with questions or to request a free inspection of a radon mitigation system installed after June 2020 at email@example.com or by phone at 651-201-4601.

 Properly designing and installing a radon mitigation system is a professional level activity.
 This will ensure the final system is properly located and sized to achieve optimal radon reduction and not cause any other potential issues with the structure.